AlexF301/Minecraft_Server/README.md

 run "fabric-installer-1.0.0.exe" and follow the instructions for installation.
 * Minecraft version: 1.20.1
 * Loader version: 0.15.9

+With Fabric installed, copy or move the files in the client_mods_for_server folder to your local minecraft mods folder.
+Make sure its the files (end in .jar) you are copying/moving over, not the whole folder The path on Windows follows this or a similar structure:

+C:\Users\User\AppData\Roaming\.minecraft\mods

+launch Minecraft with Fabric 1.20.1 and connect to the server with the server IP Address (provided by whomever is hosting the server)

 ## Technologies used

 Download Java 17+